ZupIT/ritchie-docs/content/en/Formulas/Publish formulas.md

 {{% alert color="warning" %}}

-As shown on the example above, you can check if the publication has been successful by using the **`rit list repo`** command and see if the published repository appears.
+You can check if the publication has been successful by using the **`rit list repo`** command and see if the published repository appears.

 {{% /alert %}}

-## Publish manually
+## **Publish manually**

 To publish a formula manually, you need to push it on a **Github/Gitlab** repository, following these steps:

-1. Have an exclusive repository for formulas on Github / Gitlab. _It can be created from the a local repository, or based on a cloned repository._
+1. You need to aave an exclusive repository for formulas on Github / Gitlab. _It can be created from the a local repository, or based on a cloned repository._
 2. Add your formulas to the repository _Using the **`rit create formula`** command, or **copy / paste** folders_
 3. Commit and push the new code to the Github/Gitlab repository.
 4. Generate a new release of the formulas repository.

-## Next steps
+## **Next steps**

-On this section, you saw how to publish a formula on Ritchie.
-To keep configuring the formula:
+Keep configuring your formula:

 👉 Check out [**how to share formulas**]({{< ref path="Formulas/Share formulas" >}}).